djimenezc/leetcode-exercises/README.md

       to DFSRec function.
 - Dynamic programing
   - mainly an optimization over plain recursion
-  - simply store the results of subproblems so that we do not have to re-compute them when needed later
+  - simply store the results of sub-problems so that we do not have to re-compute them when needed later
   - typically reduces time complexities from exponential to polynomial.
-  - store solutions to subproblems so that each is solved only once.
+  - store solutions to sub-problems so that each is solved only once.
   - two ways to store the results, one is top down (or memoization) and other is bottom up (or tabulation).
-  - used when there are overlapping subproblems (the same subproblem is executed multiple times)
+  - used when there are overlapping sub-problems (the same sub-problem is executed multiple times)
     - Memoization:
       - Top-down approach
       - Stores the results of function calls in a table.